maflcko/b-c-gui-translations-review/reviews/ne.md

         <translation>amp;बारेमा %1</translation>

 YES
-The translation incorrectly includes "amp;" which appears to be an HTML encoding error and should be removed.
+The translation introduces an error with 'amp;' and also reverses the order of words in Nepali.
+In Nepali, "About %1" should be translated as "%1 बारेमा" (with %1 first), without 'amp;'.

 Correct translation:
-बारेमा %1
+%1 बारेमा
 ```

 ```
         <source>About Qt</source>
         <translation>amp;Qt</translation>

 YES
 The translation is incorrect.
-It should translate "About Qt" into Nepali properly instead of displaying "amp;Qt", which appears to be a broken HTML entity and irrelevant text.
+It shows "amp;Qt", which seems to be an erroneous artifact (possibly from an HTML entity like "&amp;Qt").
+It should provide a Nepali translation or retain "Qt" if untranslated.

 Correct translation:
 Qt को बारेमा
 ```